oxnr/awesome-notes/Business/Principles.md

 - No ego allowed

 (A-Team + Awesome Product + Huge Market + Right Time) - (Egos + Drama + Politics + Dead Weight)

+## Product-Market Fit

+A lot of startups do premature optimization on how to optimize churn, how to improve engangement and the funnel, how to market a startup etc. before nailing product market fit.